remlapmot/mrrobust/_drafts/rmarkdown-call-stata-example/rmarkdown-call-stata-example.md

 Note when writing our Stata code chunks we need to be careful when we specify the `collectcode=TRUE` code chunk option, because each Stata code chunk is run as a separate batch job.
+For example, we include this chunk option in a chunk which reads in a dataset which we wish to use in subsequent chunks.

 Using R and Stata code in the same script means that we can use the functions provided by the